cardano-foundation/CIPs/CIP-governance-metadata-actions/README.md

 Furthermore a lack of such standards risks preventing interoperability between tools, to the detriment of user experiences.

 ## Motivation: why is this CIP necessary?
+Blockchains are poor choices to act as content databases.
+This is why governance metadata anchors were chosen to provide a way to attach long form metadata content to on-chain events.
+By only supplying an onchain hash of the off-chain we ensure correctness of data whilst minimizing the amount of data posted to the chain.

+When observing from the chain level, tooling can only observe the content of the governance action and it's anchor.

 Motivation for voters:
 - The onchain information for GAs is very limited, it is the WHAT/HOW and not the WHY.
 - Possible undermine governance is WHY is not supplied